There are at least 3 reactions to hearing the planet is reaching peak child:

 For anyone in the group #2: “Peak child is a threat”, I recommend the page “Optimum Population: birth control in nature” for exploration on why birth rates are falling and are unlikely to fall too far.
 However, as it taken me 7 years to realise even the obvious observations of that populations of other species are stable over the long term, allow time for it to make sense.
 This current ‘peak child‘ page also looks at consequences, and how population has been relatively stable for most of human history.

-For anyone in group #3, despite some economists being hooked on the continuation of Ponzi schemes and meaningless economic activity and advocating for population growth, the statistics, as explored in pages such as “Wealth & Happiness Vs Population“, all show economies with lower population growth deliver far better outcomes for their citizens.
+For anyone in group #3, despite some economists being hooked on the continuation of Ponzi schemes, meaningless economic activity and advocating for population growth, the statistics, as explored in pages such as “Wealth & Happiness Vs Population“, all show economies with lower population growth deliver far better outcomes for their citizens.

-But no one should panic, as peak child is good news for personal wealth and happiness, and for the planet, and is only a return to the normal rate of population growth for humans.
+No one should panic, as peak child is good news for personal wealth and happiness, and for the planet, and is only a return to the normal rate of population growth for humans.

 What is ‘Peak Child’?